 The King of Hyrule also gets a few near the end, in a mumbly sort of way.

 Fi in The Legend of Zelda: Skyward Sword also speaks Japanese-sounding Simlish.
 AutoTuned Simlish, to be precise.
 Zelda also sings the game's theme tune in Simlish.
 Zelda's singing is actually fully voice acted, it's just that her actress is singing gibberish (correction: Hylian) in imitation of Simlish.

 Unlike Midna, her lines match up to her on-screen text.
-For example, "Matas" always matches up with the word "Master".
+For example, "Matas" always matches up with Link's name.

 Klonoa for the PlayStation and its PS2 sequel.
 Amazingly, the voice acting is quite good for utter gibberish, and each role is played by a different actor.

 Not only that, but there definitely seems to be a structure to the different languages that everyone uses.
 For example, Klonoa always pronounces his name "Klo'řa" (for those who can't recognize ř, imagine a vowel halfway between O and U with a hint of E) and a lot of his sentences are based off of Japanese, while Popka's speech appears to be various growls and barks.

 The Wiimake of the first game even allows you to choose between coherent Japanese or English voice acting or Simlish voices.
 This might be due to Klonoa Heroes and the character's appearance in Namco x Capcom averting this trope in a break of tradition.